 Some are convinced the crosses are proof.
 Others say it’s a hoax.

-The objects were unearthed by Charles Manier and his family in 1924 after digging through layers of hardened sediment known as caliche.
+Charles Manier and his family unearthed the objects in 1924 after digging through layers of hardened sediment known as caliche.
 Among the artifacts found was a 64-pound, 20-inch-long lead cross.

 Listen to an interview with Arizona History Museum Curator Julie Arriola: